 We at Maslow's Army work around the clock.
 Our number is given out to first respondents as well as the general public.
 If someone is in desperate need, a phone call can be made and we will respond quickly.
 Most often, we walk the streets in the Downtown Cincinnati and Northern Kentucky areas, reaching out to meet the needs of others .The man pictured on the left was laying in the middle of the street while cars swerved missing him by mere inches.
 People stopped and stared.
 Maslow's Army quickly identified a need and jumped into action assisting him safely to a near by bus stop as we listened to his needs.
 He turned out to be hungry and we offered one of our "Hot Meal Guides".
 We promised to meet up with him soon to help him set goals.
 We love interaction with our clients because it allows us to remember where we once were in life.

 Every Sunday outreach is extraordinary.
-After 14 straight weeks and counting, crowds keep growing and growing.
-Occasionally we lack volunteers and the less fortunate jump in and lend a hand.
-We encourage this as it makes them feel good about their selves and builds self-esteem.
-Smiles always follows.
+After nearly a year, crowds keep growing and growing.
+Many children come out each week to volunteer with Maslow's Army as this is a safe and family friendly environment .
+We encourage this as it makes them feel good about their selves and builds self-esteem and character.
+Smiles always follow.

 Maslow's Army has a partnership with another hometown hero, LaRosa's Pizzeria.
 Currently we go through 700 slices (desert and water included) in just over an hour so your contributions are welcomed and needed.
 As our outreach continues to grow so do the food demands.
 Please consider making a donation today as Maslow's Army is privately funded mostly by our own staff.